pvandervelde/zinger/engineering.md

 Translating this requirement leads to the following engineering demands:

-* The rover will be able to communicate with other rovers
+* The rover will be able to communicate with other rovers.
-* The rover will be able to determine which other rovers are able to form a team
+* The rover will be able to determine which other rovers are able to form a team.
 * The rovers will be able to create a plan.
 This plan will include the tasks for each rover.
-* While performing the task the rovers will coordinate amongst themselves
+* While performing the task the rovers will coordinate amongst themselves.

+## Sections

+* Components
+  * Drive system
+  * Chassis
+  * Electronics
+  * Electrical --> Power / data
+  * Sensors
+* Software
+  * Architecture
+    * Capabilities
+    * Decision tree vs state machine
+    * Fault analysis / handling
+    * Which ROS nodes --> Capabilities
+    * Connectivity between nodes
+    * Data flow
+    * Data processing
+    * Task planning
+  * Algorithms
+    * SLAM
+    * Path planning
+    * Vision
+    * Language processing
+  * Controllers
+    * Steering and drive --> Probably a single controller because steering and drive are strongly connected in swerve
+    * Sensors

-## Design / Shape
+## Design

 Based on the requirements specified before we can start making decisions about the shape, structure, mechanics, electronics and software of the rover.